-This document focuses on the specific steps that the SOC takes to produce calibrated images.
-This document does not discuss at length any calibration activities or results.
-These topics will be treated in papers by Fletcher et al. and Ernst et al., with expected publication dates in 2022 or 2023.
+This document focuses on the procedure the SOC uses to produce calibrated images.
+This document does not discuss calibration activities or results.
+Instrument design and ground calibration topics are discussed in Fletcher et al. (2022; https://doi.org/10.1117/12.2627873).
+A publication by Ernst et al. will be submitted in 2023 and describe in detail the inflight performance and calibration of DRACO.